-I recommend to plan to travel throughout Bali for at least 14 full days.
+I recommend to plan to travel throughout Bali for at least 14 full days or longer.
 You should be able to experience most of the main parts of what Bali is known for within that time frame.

 Prepping for Bali and What to Expect

 The first time I went to Bali, I did not get any shots or vaccinations and I was fine.
 However, I will be returning in April and traveling throughout South Asia (China, Vietnam, Philippines, Cambodia, etc.) for about three months so I will definitely be getting some travel vaccinations.
 What I recommend is to Yelp a good travel clinic near you and speak with a trusted doctor about what vaccinations are highly recommended.

 **JUNE 2019 UPDATE: I ended up not getting any vaccines and I was good. 🙂